Gdańsk – what to see and do if you only have a few hours

 2. Walk along the Long Embankment

 Długie Pobrzeże, or Long Embankment, is a favourite place for walks amongst Gdańsk residents as well as tourists.
-Years ago it was only a bunch of unloading piers located in front of the water gates.
-Over time, the piers were connected with each other, creating a boulevard.
+Years ago, only a bunch of unloading piers were located in front of the water gates.
+Over time, the piers were connected, creating a boulevard.
 After the Second World War, during the reconstruction of the city, the embankment was widened and paved.

 From here, tourists can go on cruises around the Gdańsk port, to Westerplatte, Sopot and even Hel.
 If you’re interested, please see the official cruise company website Żegluga Gdańska for more information.